saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

              u'router_id': u'10.0.1.1'}}
 ```

-The only thing we needed to do was change the driver from `junos` to `iosxr` and we were good to go!

 In the example, I used `get_facts` and `get_bgp_neighbors`.
 But these are not the only `getters` that NAPALM provides us with.
 There are many more [NAPALM getters](https://napalm.readthedocs.io/en/latest/support/index.html#getters-support-matrix) for you to check out.